- the events and digital format of the events hosted

 8.1 Access and Porting

 You can access much of your information by logging into your attendee profile.
-If you require access to additional information, or you do not have a Conference profile, please contact us.
+If you require access to additional information, or you do not have a Conference or member profile, please contact us.
 Where legally required, we will provide your information in an easily accessible format and assist in transferring some of this information to third parties.

 8.2 Rectify, Restrict, Delete